|Presented by the

 The Ornithological Council was incorporated in 1992 in Washington, D.C., as a not-for-profit IRS 501(c)(3) organization.
 The Council is supported by, and serves the interests of, its member organizations.
 Originally, these included the American Ornithologists' Union, the Association of Field Ornithologists, the Cooper Ornithological Society, the Colonial Waterbirds Society (now the Waterbird Society), the Pacific Seabird Group, the Raptor Research Foundation, and the Wilson Ornithological Society.
-An additional six societies are now members: Pacific Seabird Group, Society for the Conservation and Study of Caribbean Birds, Neotropical Ornithological Society, CIPAMEX, Society of Canadian Ornithologists, and the North American Crane Working Group.
+An additional six societies are now members: Pacific Seabird Group, Birds Caribbean (formerly the Society for the Conservation and Study of Caribbean Birds), Neotropical Ornithological Society, CIPAMEX, Society of Canadian Ornithologists, and the North American Crane Working Group.

 The Council and its members:

 Public interest in birds is at an all-time high, with billions of dollars spent annually on bird-related recreation and business.
 Public policy issues involving such birds as - the Bald Eagle, Northern Spotted Owl, Red-cockaded Woodpecker, and California Gnatcatcher - receive attention at the highest levels of government.

 However, few ornithologists participate in policy decisions regarding birds.
 Additionally, ornithologists are concerned about levels of funding for research, employment prospects for ornithologists, the long-term viability of government regulations on avian research.